Hack-A-Gone/Jailbreak-Jailbreak/README.md

 ## Support <a name="support"></a>

-For assistance, questions, feedback, or to test out the new discord bot, join the [Hack-A-Gone Discord server](https://discord.gg/UkP6bK7XhR) acknowledgments to [aichat Discord server](https://discord.gg/aichat) for their support in development.
+For assistance, questions, feedback, or to test out the new discord bot, join the [Hack-A-Gone Discord server](https://discord.gg/UkP6bK7XhR).